glyfish/glyfish.github.io/_posts/2018-09-08-metropolis_hastings_sampling.md

 equation {% katex %}(3){% endkatex %}, was derived using the Time Reversal Symmetry.

-A Python implementation of a Metropolis Hastings Sampler was presented and followed by discussion of an example using a {% katex %}\textbf(Weibull){% endkatex %} distribution as target and a
+A Python implementation of a Metropolis Hastings Sampler was presented and followed by discussion of an example using a {% katex %}\textbf{Weibull}{% endkatex %} distribution as target and a
-{% katex %}\textbf{Normal}{% endkatex %} distribution as a proposal.
+{% katex %}\textbf{Normal}{% endkatex %} distribution as proposal.
 A parameterization of the proposal stochastic kernel using `setpsize` as the standard deviation of the proposal distribution was described.
-The results of series of simulations that varied `stepsize` for a fixed initial state `x0` over several orders of magnitude were presented.
+The results of a series of simulations that varied `stepsize` for a fixed initial state `x0` over several orders of magnitude were presented.
 It was shown that the best performing simulations have `stepsize` that is about the same as the standard deviation of the proposal distribution.
 This was followed by simulations that scanned `x0` for the `stepsize` determined as best.
-It was determined that the best performing simulations have `x0` near the mean of the target distribution but that if the first {% katex %}10^4{% endkatex %} samples of the simulation were discarded `x0` can differ significantly target mean with no significant impact.
+It was determined that the best performing simulations have `x0` near the mean of the target distribution but that if the first {% katex %}10^4{% endkatex %} samples of the simulation were discarded `x0` can differ significantly from the target mean with no significant impact.

 The best performing simulations using Metropolis Hastings Sampling have an acceptance rate of about {% katex %}80\%{% endkatex %} and converge to target values in about {% katex %}O(10^3){% endkatex %}
 time steps.
 This is the same performance obtained using [Rejection Sampling]({{ site.baseurl }}{% link _posts/2018-07-29-rejection_sampling.md %}) with a {% katex %}\textbf{Normal}{% endkatex %} proposal distribution.
-The advantage offered by Metropolis Hastings Sampling is that it has a single free parameter.
-Rejection sampling has two free parameters and the performance can vary significantly with small changes in the parameters.
+The advantage offered by Metropolis Hastings Sampling is that it has a single arbitrary parameter.
+Rejection sampling has two arbitrary parameters that can significantly impact performance for small changes.
 It follows that Metropolis Hastings Sampling can be considered more robust.